Shalatiey23/portfolio/Chauke/README.md

-# Thabiso Hlatshwayo's Portfolio Website
+# Vutlhari Chauke's Portfolio Website

 Welcome to my portfolio website!
 This platform is designed to showcase my achievements, highlight my skills, and exhibit the various projects I've completed.
 Below, you'll find instructions on how to set up and run this project.